rreusser/summation-algorithms/README.md

 ## Conclusions

 It's not currently clear what's up with the slow serial algorithm, unless unrolling pairs is actually that much faster than V8's ability to group additions in a simple loop.
-The recursive and non-recursive pairwise summations aren't always numerically identical which suggests perhaps an equivalent algorithm with an ever so slightly different order of operations.

 Increasing radix for pairwise summation is numerically identical and gets better and better.
 It's not clear where the tradeoff ends.
 Perhaps 16/32 actually makes sense.